mendix/docs/content/best-practices/architecture/integration/use-case-overview.md

 * Professional monitoring and trend analysis
 * Security monitoring

-DevOps involves collaborating and using the same (or similar) tools to improve the flexibility of releasing functionality more often while maintaining stable solutions in production.

 ### 3.14 Integration with IoT Solutions {#ai-iot}

-Mendix already integrates well with various IoT solutions, from monitoring farm-animals to office locations to technical components in industrial processes.
-This use case describes what to think for this type of integration and provides simple example implementations to use as references.  << IoT solutions>>
+The Mendix Platform already integrates well with various IoT solutions (for example, for monitoring everything from farm animals to office locations and technical components in industrial processes).
+This use case involves the key points that need to considered for such integration in order to provide implementations to use as references.

 ### 3.15 Integration with Machine Learning {#ai-machine}

-Mendix automation apps are using statistical information from Data Lakes to finetune automated processes, and can include algorithms as Java actions or Java scripts from e.g. AWS Machine learning solutions.
-Mendix also integrates well with Watson from IBM: [IBM](/refguide/ibm/ibm-watson-connector)
+Mendix automation apps use statistical information from data lakes to fine-tune automated processes.
+They can include algorithms such as Java actions or Java scripts from, for example, AWS Machine learning solutions.

+Mendix also integrates well with Watson from IBM.
+For more information, see [IBM Watson Connector](/refguide/ibm/ibm-watson-connector).